 Looking for an old-school mechanical timer?
 We love the retro look of this one.
 This device’s clockwork design allows it to work without batteries, which is super convenient for people who don't always keep spares stocked in the junk drawer.
 It’s also magnetic, so it will easily stick to your refrigerator and other kitchen appliances.

-For material, this teal timer boasts corrosion- and oxidation-resistant metal casing, so you don’t have to worry about deterioration if you place it somewhere humid.
+According to the manufacturer, this timer boasts corrosion- and oxidation-resistant metal casing, so you don’t have to worry about deterioration if you place it somewhere humid.
 Just keep in mind that the maximum time it can measure is 60 minutes, so it may not be suitable for recipes that require longer intervals.

 Best Modern: OVEKI Magnetic Countdown LED Digital Timer